Updated: November 29, 2023

 Ninety-Eight Percent of Stone Crabs Come From Florida

 If you want fresh, delicious stone crab, Florida is the place to go.
 Billy's Stone Crab has over 40 fishing boats to catch stone crabs and other seafood in the Florida Keys.
 With a fish house in Marathon, FL, and another in Summerland Key, Billy's makes sure you get only the best fresh stone crab, seafood, fish, and lobster available.
-Enjoy a prepared meal in our Hollywood, FL dining room, pick up seafood and crab to take home from our market, or purchase fresh fish, stone crab, and other seafood online.

 Stone Crabs Become Soft-Shell Crabs